stonezyg/modernize-apps-katacoda/scenarios/mono-to-micro-part-1/11-exercise-health-check.md

 ![Not Ready](../../assets/mono-to-micro-part-1/notready.png)

-After too many failures, OpenShift will forcibly kill the pod and container running the service, and spin up a new one to take its place.
+After too many liveness probe failures, OpenShift will forcibly kill the pod and container running the service, and spin up a new one to take its place.
 Once this occurs, the light blue circle should return to dark blue.
-This should take about 20 seconds.
+This should take about 30 seconds.

 Return to the same sample app UI (without reloading the page) and notice that the UI has automatically re-connected to the new service and successfully accessed the inventory once again: